-The Schengen countries are a group of European countries between which border controls have been abolished.
-The Netherlands is a Schengen country.
+The Schengen Area countries are a group of European countries between which border controls have been abolished.
+The Netherlands is a Schengen Area country.

-You must always carry a valid travel document when travelling within the Schengen area.
-You will be subject to the legislation governing foreign nationals of the countries you are visiting or travelling through.
+You must always carry a valid travel document when travelling within the Schengen Area.
+You will be subject to the legislation governing foreign citizens of the countries you are visiting or travelling through.
 You must always be able to identify yourself by means of a valid travel document.

-Most travellers from outside the EU require a Schengen visa to enter the Schengen area.
-Whether a traveller requires a visa depends on his/her nationality.
+Most travellers from outside the EU require a Schengen visa to enter the Schengen Area.
+Whether a traveller requires a visa depends on where they hold citizenship.
 A Schengen visa is valid for a maximum of 90 days stay in any 180-days period (short stay visa).

-If a traveller from outside the Schengen area wishes to stay in the Netherlands for longer than 90 days, he/she will require a national long-stay visa or a residence permit.
+If a traveller from outside the Schengen Area wishes to stay in the Netherlands for longer than 90 days, they will require a national long-stay visa or a residence permit.
 National visas fall outside the Schengen Agreement and thus remain within the competence of the individual Schengen countries.

 Schengen countries' obligation to inform and consult each other